juju/docs/src/en/reference-release-notes.md

     juju switch my-env
     juju restore juju-backup-2014-02-21.tgz

-You can learn more details by running "juju restore --help".
+You can learn more details by running `juju restore --help`.

 ### Run arbitrary commands on some or all instances